zhmcclient/python-zhmcclient/docs/appendix.rst

      itself.

-     Virtual Storage Resource objects exist only when the "dpm-storage-management" feature is enabled on the CPC.
+     Virtual Storage Resource objects exist only when the "dpm-storage-management" firmware feature is enabled on the CPC.
      For details, see section :ref:`Storage Groups`.

   Virtual Switch